spike014/spike014/README.md

 - Not a adolescent anymore. 🤔
 - 🔭 I’m currently working on game server end develop.
 - ✍️ I perfer to use Go, PHP, JS and Python.
-- 🌱 I’m currently learning something about infra, database system, distributed architecture...
+- 🌱 I’m currently learning something about life... ~~infra, database system, distributed architecture...~~
 - 👯 I’m looking to collaborate on changing the world.
 - 📫 How to reach me: 📧 `l1ng14<at>foxmail.com`
-- ⚡ Fun fact: I always wonder if this can be automated.
+- ⚡ Fun fact: ...
 - 📘 Blog: [spike014.github.io](https://spike014.github.io)
 <!--
 - :eyes: **Looking forward good job opportunity (I accept any base.), so reach me anytime.** I am working for @zolplay-cn now.
 And I enjoy collaborating with my co-workers.
 They are soooooo fxxking fun.